cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 Please note that this post is written for people who are attempting or want to attempt the OSCP, with a special focus on those with a little less experience. **I am trying to share some of the things I learned outside the PEN-200 course that made the experience easier on me.** Some of them *should* be too simple for you.

-For a more technical/methodological guide/runbook, I like [this one](https://medium.com/@redefiningreality/your-bs-less-guide-to-acing-oscp-4eccaf497410).
-For my personal notes, they are available [here](link) in repo form, and [here](https://pentestpop.github.io/oscp_notes/)in a web page, though I'm likely going to move that to a gitbook style when I get a chance.
+For a more complete technical/methodological guide, I like [this one](https://medium.com/@redefiningreality/your-bs-less-guide-to-acing-oscp-4eccaf497410).
+For my personal notes, they are available [here](link) in repo form, and [here](https://pentestpop.github.io/oscp_notes/) on this very site.

 ## Who Am I
 I may have a more detailed blog post about this, but the gist is that I became interested in cybersecurity during the Covid-19 pandemic and from 0 in late 2020, I completed a bunch of online courses in IT generally, cybersecurity specifically, and also programming, in particular for Python, SQL, and bash.
 I spent tons and tons of time on [TryHackMe](https://tryhackme.com).
 I picked up a few certifications including Sec+, CySA+, and the ethical Junior Penetration Tester, or [eJPT](https://security.ine.com/certifications/ejpt-certification/) from INE security.
-I mention it because while it's not as prestigious, it can be seen as jumping off point for OSCP.
+I mention the last one because while it's not as prestigious, it can be seen as jumping off point for OSCP.
 I would say it's a good place to start, especially to figure out whether you have a passion for this, but it's not essential.
 If you can do that, you're ready to move on, but of course there are a ton of other signals that it's time.
 For work, I spent a little over three years in security compliance, both outside as a consultant and inside in GRC.

 All this to say that I'm approaching this guide as someone who did not spend a ton of time IT or engineering, without much formal training.
 If I did it, you can too, but you're gonna need to love it.